trgeiger/signup/README.md

-# signup assignment\nFor summer of code
+# Signup Page Assignment

+For Summer of Code web development unit